One rare thing to watch for in quarterly coal earnings: A profit

 "Investor interest in the space is slowly coming back," said Jeremy Sussman, an analyst at Clarksons Platou Securities Inc. "Check one is that management teams are returning cash to shareholders.
 Check two is that coal prices are holding up.
 Check three is whether the companies can have solid enough operational results, and by and large their results have been pretty good.''

-U.S. coal production is up, according to the U.S. Energy Information Administration, and miners are benefiting from sustained high prices for both seaborne metallurgical coal, a steel-making component, and thermal coal, which is burned by power plants.
+U.S. coal production was up 11 per cent through Oct.
+14 compared with the same period last year, according to the U.S. Energy Information Administration.
+Miners are benefiting from sustained high prices for both seaborne metallurgical coal, a steelmaking component, and thermal coal, which is burned by power plants.
 Global benchmarks for those commodities have stayed high, in part, because of China's decision to curtail its own production.
 In the U.S., power plants have also burned more coal than last year thanks to higher prices for natural gas, a competing fuel.

 Still, investors burned by coal's collapse earlier this decade have been slow to get back in the space, said Andrew Cosgrove, an analyst at Bloomberg Intelligence.
 Their reluctance has come even as miners like Peabody and Arch emerged from bankruptcy with cleaned-up balance sheets and trade as some of the cheapest stocks in the sector based on their respective cash flows.